cyberphor/Soap/README.md

 Import-Module -Name "soap"
 ```

-### soap Functions
+### Soap Functions
-For a list of the functions included in the "soap" PowerShell module, [read the doc](/Docs/Functions.md).
+For a list of the functions included in the Soap PowerShell module, [read the doc](/Docs/Functions.md).

 ### Scripts
 #### Get-EventViewer.ps1